polychromatic/website/docs/faqs.md

 ### What is macro support like in Polychromatic?

-The current version `(v0.3.12)` is limited and will only inform you about the OpenRazer daemon's on-the-fly macro recording feature.
-[In a future update](/docs/roadmap/), a minor feature will allow you to save, load and apply M1-M5 macros keys.
+The current version `(v0.3.12)` only informs you about OpenRazer's on-the-fly macro recording feature.
+[In a future update](/docs/roadmap/), a new feature aims to enable the remapping of the buttons on any keyboard or mouse.

 ---